 If you’re visiting Calgary, or have the pleasure of living in this beautiful city, you might be wondering where to take your camera for the perfect shot.
 Whether you’re taking a portrait, admiring a landscape, or simply wish to capture the buzz of the city, there’s an ideal location to photograph.
 In this article, we’ll take a closer look at some of the best ones.

 When you visit a city, you’ll most likely want to take a few shots of the skyline.
 Taking your camera out during the day allows you to capture the richness and complexity of the architecture, whilst a night-time shot with its bright illuminations is dramatic and visually striking.
 To get the best view of Calgary’s skyline, head over to Scotsman’s Hill.
 You’ll discover a breath-taking vantage point with unmissable opportunities to capture the city at its very best.

 The Wonderland Sculpture

-Situated to the north west of downtown Calgary, this stunning area of parkland is directly adjacent to the Bow River, which provides an excellent opportunity to photograph a range of wildlife.
+Situated to the northwest of downtown Calgary, this stunning area of parkland is directly adjacent to the Bow River, which provides an excellent opportunity to photograph a range of wildlife.
 If you’re a fan of trains, you’ll enjoy views of the Canadian Pacific Railway that runs through the park.
-Edworthy Park is a beautiful backdrop for portraits, particularly during the fall, when the colour palette is at its most spectacular.
+Edworthy Park is a beautiful backdrop for portraits, particularly during the fall, when the color palette is at its most spectacular.

 St Patrick’s Island Park